W45P85/langChoose/README.md

   return lang.split('-')[0];
 }

-function redirectBasedOnLanguage(language) {
+// Executes a redirect to the appropriate language page, if available function redirectBasedOnLanguage(language) {
   const fallbackUrl = languagePaths.de;

-  if (!languagePaths.hasOwnProperty(language)) {
+  // Check whether the language is available in the mapping if (!languagePaths.hasOwnProperty(language)) {
     console.warn(`Language ${language} not supported.
 Redirecting to default.`);
     window.location.href = fallbackUrl;